 We wish to attract funding for specific areas of our work.
 They include:

-- Support for a dedicated marketing, fundraising and business developement professional
+- Creating capacity to advocate a Social Determinants Approach through a dedicated marketing, fundraising and business developement professional.

 If you would like to discuss supporting our work please get in touch: